Oneo64/MagicItemGenerator/README.md

 # MagicItemGenerator
- makes magic items for you to do stuff in rpgs
+ makes magic items for you to do stuff in rpgs. go here to start now: https://oneo64.github.io/MagicItemGenerator/